Interferometry#

 Interferometer Data#

-We next load an Interferometer dataset from fits files, which follows the same API that we have seen for an Imaging object.
+We next load an interferometer dataset from fits files, which follows the same API that we have seen for an Imaging object.

 dataset_path = "/path/to/dataset/folder"

-interferometer = al.Interferometer.from_fits(
+dataset = al.Interferometer.from_fits(

-data_path=path.join(dataset_path, "visibilities.fits"),
+data_path=path.join(dataset_path, "data.fits"),

 noise_map_path=path.join(dataset_path, "noise_map.fits"),